 This list contains just a few examples of why so many people who should report abuse fail to take action.
 The risk to the overall company, club, organization, church, or business often takes priority over protecting victims.

 There is no excuse for knowing of the abuse and internally taking steps to avoid a scandal.
-If you were the victim of sexual abuse as a child and you want to learn your options for a civil action, contact the Sibley Dolman Gipe Accident Injury Lawyers, PA as soon as possible.
+If you were the victim of sexual abuse as a child and you want to learn your options for a civil action, contact the Dolman Law Group as soon as possible.

 Determining Liability for Sexual Abuse Crimes